 Adaptive reuse is on the rise as a sustainable approach to urban development.
 This practice reduces waste, promotes sustainability and preserves historical buildings by repurposing old structures for new uses.

-As adaptive reuse becomes more relevant, leveraging BIM technology can facilitate the design process.
+As adaptive reuse becomes more relevant, BIM management can facilitate the design process.
 BIM allows for detailed visualization and planning, enabling architects to accurately assess the existing building and plan modifications.
 This ensures that all changes, such as adding new systems or reconfiguring spaces, are seamlessly integrated into the building's existing framework, reducing the risk of structural issues and ensuring a successful project.

 8. Designing for resilience and long-term sustainability